-It's also a chain letter, albeit circulating in the form of forwarded emails and Facebook status updates.
-Like every other chain letter since time immemorial, its primary goal is replication.
-It's written to persuade you to pass the story along to your friends, so they'll pass it along to their friends, and they to their friends, etc., so the text keeps on circulating — hence the threat of a painful death for those who don't comply: "If you don't repost this saying 'They pushed her,' then Carmen will get you, either from the sewer, the toilet, the shower, or when you go to sleep you'll wake up in the sewer, in the dark, then Carmen will come and kill you."
+It's also a chain letter, albeit circulating in the form of forwarded emails and Facebook posts.
+Like all chain letters since time immemorial, its primary purpose is replication.
+It's written in a way calculated to persuade you to pass the story along to your friends, so they'll pass it along to their friends, and they to their friends, and so on, so the text keeps on circulating.
+Hence the threat of a painful death for those who don't comply: "If you don't repost this saying 'They pushed her,' then Carmen will get you, either from the sewer, the toilet, the shower, or when you go to sleep you'll wake up in the sewer, in the dark, then Carmen will come and kill you."

 A Little Girl Called Clarissa

 "On a Monday night at 12:00 she creeps into your room and kills you, but slowly and painfully, slowly cutting different parts of your body then watches you bleed to death.
 If you don't send this to 20 people by midnight she'll be coming to kill you!"

 "The children and the babysitter got murdered by the clown.
 It turned out 2 be that the clown was a killer that escaped from jail.
 If you don't repost to 10 peeps within 5 minutes the clown will be standing next 2 your bed at 3:00 am with a knife in his hand."

 "People in Laredo, Texas received this image and did not send it and were killed outside a bar; it looked as if this woman killed them.
 Send it to five people or the woman will look for you."